SAP-samples/btp-terraform-mooc-terra1/units/unit_4/lesson_3/README.md

 Plan: 5 to add, 0 to change, 5 to destroy.
 ```

-We did not wnat to change anything.
+We did not want to change anything.
 Therefore, there is one last adjustment we must make, namely manipulate the state file to let it know what we've changed and how the new addresses of the already created resources look like.

 ## Ensure that our state information remains stable